mrkkrp/markkarpov.com/post/latest-additions-to-megaparsec.md

 Debugging a Megaparsec parser can be frustrating.
 Even if you understand exactly how evaluation proceeds, mentally going through the parser is a lot of work.
-Megaparsec 5.1 adds `dbg` — a debugging helper.
+Megaparsec 5.1 adds `dbg`—a debugging helper.
 It's very useful!

 Suppose you have a parser that behaves strangely: